Skip to main content

 Today in India, different parts of the country follow a distinct accounting system to observe the same ritual.
 Isn’t it Crazy?
 This is what appears to a layman, but actually, it is not.

 All religious, festivals, rituals, and social occasions are determined based on the Hindu calendar/almanac or a Panchang.
-One will find festivals, and religious rituals, practically every month.
-They apply either to the whole of India or only to some areas.
+One can find festivals and religious rituals almost every month.
+They apply either to the entire country or only to certain areas.
 This is because of the varying customs, religious beliefs, conventions, traditions, etc.

 When is the Holi festival this year?